bygalacos/TS3AudioBotScript/Headless/headless.md

 This version is more likely for server users.
 No sleep or junk code.
 Fastest TS3AudioBotScript ever made.

-Each bot have a unique folder name due to "audiobot$port"
+Each bot have a unique folder name such as "audiobot$port"

 Be careful to not use same port for connection more than once.